uspki/policies/certificate-policy.md

 ### 5.2.2 Number of Individuals Required per Task
 The CA Private Key shall be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in the physically secured environment described in 5.1.2.

 Where multi-party control is required, at least one of the participants shall be an Administrator.
 All participants shall serve in a trusted role as defined in section 5.2.1.
-Multi-party control shall not be achieved using personnel that serve in the Audit Administrator trusted role.
+Multi-party control shall not be achieved using personnel that serve in the Security trusted role.

 ### 5.2.3 Identification and authentication for each role
 An individual shall be identified and authenticated before being permitted to perform any actions set forth above for that role or identity.
 All Trusted Roles shall use a unique credential created by or assigned to a single individual for identification and authentication.
 CAs shall implement multi-factor or multi-party authentication for all Trusted Roles.

 ### 5.2.4 Roles requiring separation of duties
-Individuals may only assume one of the Administrator, Officer, and Audit Administrator roles.
+Individuals may only assume one of the Administrator, Officer, and Security roles.
 The CA software and hardware shall identify and authenticate its users and enforce least privilege.
-The CA software and hardware shall ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Audit Administrator roles, or assume both the Audit Administrator and Officer roles.
+The CA software and hardware shall ensure that no user can assume both the Administrator and Officer roles, assume both the Administrator and Security roles, or assume both the Security and Officer roles.

 ## 5.3 Personnel controls